Med Spa Google Ads: Get More Bookings in 2026

 You can also link your Google Ads account to your Google Business Profile to display location extensions.
 These show your address, hours, and distance directly in the ad — a powerful trust signal for local searchers.

-One med spa in a mid-size Texas market came to Sky Highway Marketing spending $4,000 per month on Google Ads with a cost per booking of $187.
-Their campaigns were unstructured, their landing pages were generic, and they had no negative keyword list.
+Picture a single-location med spa in a mid-size market spending $4,000 per month on Google Ads with a cost per booking of $187.
+Their campaigns are unstructured, their landing pages are generic, and they have no negative keyword list — a pattern that’s remarkably common in this space.

-After restructuring campaigns by service, building dedicated landing pages, adding 80+ negative keywords, and implementing proper conversion tracking, their cost per booking dropped to $62 within 90 days.
-That same $4,000 monthly budget now books 3x more appointments.
+After restructuring campaigns by service, building dedicated landing pages, adding 80+ negative keywords, and implementing proper conversion tracking, a practice like that could realistically see cost per booking fall from $187 toward the $60–$70 range within 90 days — meaning that same $4,000 monthly budget books roughly 3x more appointments.

-Furthermore, their Quality Scores improved from an average of 4/10 to 7/10, which lowered their average CPC from $9.40 to $5.20.
+Furthermore, Quality Scores in this kind of scenario can realistically improve from an average of 4/10 to 7/10, which in turn lowers average CPC from the $9–$10 range toward $5–$6.
 That’s the compounding effect of doing Google Ads correctly from the start.

 Scaling Your Med Spa Google Ads Beyond Local Search